Skip to main content

 Severance pay should not be awarded where either of the following applies:

-• a staff member voluntarily resigns to take up a position in a different legal entity (unless required by national law).
+• A staff member voluntarily resigns to take up a position in a different legal entity (unless required by national law).

-• there is an obvious failure which allows the employer to summarily dismiss the staff member.
+• There is an obvious failure which allows the employer to summarily dismiss the staff member.

 In addition, where a firm does award severance pay, it must be able to demonstrate the reasons for the settlement, the appropriateness of the amount of the payment and the criteria used to determine that amount.
 When determining the amount of a severance payment, the firm should consider performance achieved over time and assess (where relevant) the severity of any firm or individual failure.

-• termination payments that are mandatory under national labour law or following a decision of a court.
+• Termination payments that are mandatory under national labour law or following a decision of a court.

-• termination payments that are subject to a contractual non-competition clause and paid out in future periods up to the amount of the fixed pay which would have been paid for the non-competition period, if staff were still employed.
+• Termination payments that are subject to a contractual non-competition clause and paid out in future periods up to the amount of the fixed pay which would have been paid for the non-competition period, if staff were still employed.

 • in broad terms, the staff member is being made redundant.

-The EBA has also confirmed that discretionary pension benefits are not severance payments even if the staff member retires.
+The EBA has confirmed that discretionary pension benefits are not severance payments even if the staff member retires.

 It is best practice not to accelerate the vesting of any outstanding bonus payments or long-term incentive awards.